cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.MsgRegisterCounterpartyAddress"></a>

 ### MsgRegisterCounterpartyAddress
-MsgRegisterCounterpartyAddress is the request type for registering the counter party address
+MsgRegisterCounterpartyAddress is the request type for registering the counterparty address

 | Field | Type | Label | Description |